Deep Learning of Semi-Competing Risk Data via a New Neural Expectation-Maximization Algorithm: Illness-Death Model

 \subsection{Notation}

-{Recall our notation in Section 2 of the main text.
 Let $T_{1}$ and $T_{2}$ denote the times to a non-terminal and terminal event, respectively.
-Let $\lambda_1(t_1)$ denote the hazard of the non-terminal event at time $t_1$, $\lambda_2(t_2)$ denote the hazard of the terminal event at $t_2$ without experiencing the non-terminal event, and $\lambda_3(t_2\ |\ t_1)$ denote the hazard of the terminal event at $t_2$ given the observation of the non-terminal event at $t_1 \leq t_2$.
-These hazard rates, corresponding to the transitions between states are defined as:}
+Let $\lambda_1(t_1)$ denote the hazard of the non-terminal event at time $t_1$, $\lambda_2(t_2)$ denote the hazard of the terminal event at $t_2$ without experiencing the non-terminal event, and $\lambda_3(t_2 \mid t_1)$ denote the hazard of the terminal event at $t_2$ given the non-terminal event happening at $t_1 \leq t_2$.
+These hazard rates, corresponding to the transitions between states are defined as